bnb-chain/bnb-chain.github.io/docs/BNBSidechain/develop/BNBSidechainTestnet/development-tools.md

 ## Smart Contracts

-Smart contracts development with BAS enables you to build your smart contracts for any use, including cryptocurrency exchanges, smart contract-based dApps, Decentralized Finance, and more.
+Smart contracts development with BNB Sidechain enables you to build your smart contracts for any use, including cryptocurrency exchanges, smart contract-based dApps, Decentralized Finance, and more.
 Smart contracts are programming logic that are executed automatically when a certain condition(s) are met.
-In BAS, smart contracts can be written in Solidity programming language.
+In BNB Sidechain, smart contracts can be written in Solidity programming language.
 Please refer to the [official documentation of Solidity](https://docs.soliditylang.org/) for any queries.